Captive Nations

-"Captive Nations" is a term that arose in the United States to describe nations under so called 'undemocratic regimes', mainly countries deemed threatening to American interests.
-During the Cold War, when the phrase appeared, it referred to nations under Communist administration, primarily Soviet influence.
+"Captive Nations" is a term that arose in the United States to describe non-democratically governed nations.
+During the Cold War, when the phrase appeared, it referred to nations under communist dictatorship, primarily Soviet influence.

 As a part of the United States' Cold War strategy, an anti-Communist advocacy group, the National Captive Nations Committee, was established in 1959 according to an act of Congress by President Dwight D. Eisenhower.
 The American economist and diplomat of Ukrainian heritage Lev Dobriansky played a key role in it.
 The US branch of the Anti-Bolshevik Bloc of Nations also lobbied in favor of the bill.

 The law also established Captive Nations Week, traditionally proclaimed for the third week in July since then.
-The move aimed at raising public awareness of the problems they saw in nations under the control of Communist and certain anti-American non-democratic governments.
+The move aimed at raising public awareness of the problems in nations under the control of Communist and certain anti-American non-democratic governments.

 The original Public Law 86-90 specifically referred to the following as Captive Nations: